-Miyakojima Island is one of the larger inhabited islands in Okinawa Prefecture with the population of 47,000, which is located 1,800km away from Tokyo as shown in Fig. 1.
-Miyakojima Island is mostly flat, and the highest elevation point is 113 meters above sea level and the area is 150 square kilometers.
+Miyakojima Island is one of the largest inhabited islands in Okinawa Prefecture with the population of 47,000, which is located 1,800km away from Tokyo as shown in Fig. 1.
+The island is mostly flat, and the highest elevation point is 113 meters above sea level and the area is 150 square kilometers.

-On September 11, 2003, Typhoon Maemi struck the island with a central pressure 912hPa which is the fourth lowest in the history of Japan.
-The maximum gust of 86.6m/s was observed in a north wind direction at the Air Self Defense Force Miyakojima Base located on a hill top about 100m altitude.
+On September 11, 2003, Typhoon Maemi struck the island with a central pressure of 912hPa, which is the fourth lowest in the history of Japan.
+The maximum gust of 86.6m/s was observed with northerly wind at the Air Self Defense Force Miyakojima Base located on top of a hill about 100m above sea level.